The best Verizon MVNO carriers: our top picks

 An MVNO that's been increasingly getting popular, US Mobile offers a balanced range of plans and good device compatibility.
 Interestingly, it uses the networks of all the 'Big Three' carriers to drive its service and even supports C-band 5G.
 It's nice that US Mobile will work with most (if not all) of the best Verizon phones, as well as with phones that are unlocked and compatible with T-Mobile.
 Make sure you select the 'Warp' option, as that's the branding US Mobile utilizes for Verizon's network infrastructure.

-Service plans with US Mobile are quite well-rounded, so you can just go with one of the two fully unlimited plans.
+Service plans with US Mobile are fairly well-rounded, so you can simply pick one of the two fully unlimited plans.
 There is also a 10GB plan (Unlimited Flex) that's only available if you sign up for an entire year of service.
 US Mobile's top-of-the-line plans, called Unlimited Starter and Unlimited Premium, are priced at $25 and $44 per month, respectively.
-The fact that these prices are inclusive of taxes and fees and don't factor in regular discounts is already amazing, but the pricing gets even better if you sign up for multiple lines.
+The fact that these prices include taxes and fees and don't factor in regular discounts is already amazing, but the deal gets even better if you sign up for multiple lines.

-Unlimited Premium comes with up to unlimited premium data, access to both C-band and mmWave 5G, 50GB of dedicated mobile hotspot data, and even gives you a smartwatch plan.
-And with 20GB of international data via an eSIM, this is a great plan for heavy users on the move.
-If you're making it your family plan, you can get a subscription service (with three lines) for $15 per month extra.
-It packs in a variety of services such as Pandora Plus, Hulu, and even Xbox Gamepass.
-US Mobile also has a basic 2GB plan that'll cost you as little as $8 per month (all taxes and fees included) if you sign up for a full year of service.
+Unlimited Premium comes with up to unlimited premium data, access to both C-band and mmWave 5G, 50GB dedicated mobile hotspot data, and even gives you a smartwatch plan.
+And with 20GB international data via an eSIM, this is a great plan for heavy users on the move.
+If you're making it your family plan, you can get $15 per month credit for a subscription service of your choice, provided you sign up with at least three lines on the top plan.
+There are a variety of services such as Pandora Plus, Hulu, and even Xbox Game Pass.
+US Mobile also has a basic 2GB plan that'll cost you a mere $8 per month (all taxes and fees included) if you sign up for a full year of service.

 Best international features